decorator-factory/typing-tips/docs/faq/sometimes-raises/index.md

         raise LookupError(user_id)
     return user
 ```
-The function doesn't _return_ the exception, it _raises_ it.
-This doesn't force the caller to handle
+This annotation means that the function can _return_ a `LookupError` object, not raise it.
+This is not
-`LookupError`, but it does make calling this function awkward:
+right, and it doesn't force the caller to handle the exception with a `try-except` block.
 ```py
 user = fetch_user("u:cba43b8f:42")
 # user: User | LookupError
 ```

 ## How to specify that I'm raising an exception, then?